 The following figure shows the data flow between your application, various MySQL Enterprise Monitor components, and the database server when you use the MySQL Enterprise Agent Aggregator.

-Figure 3.4.
-The MySQL Enterprise Monitor Architecture when using aggregator and agent services for the same MySQL Server
+Figure 3.4 The MySQL Enterprise Monitor Architecture using aggregator and agent services for the same MySQL Server

 From the illustration, query data is provided by each individual MySQL Enterprise Plugin for Connectors as queries are executed through the corresponding connector.
 Query data is distributed up to the aggregator, which reports the corresponding Query Analyzer data to the MySQL Enterprise Service Manager.

 When using the aggregator service, the MySQL Enterprise Monitor Agent requires a variable amount of memory overhead to collect and pass on the data from connectors to the MySQL Enterprise Service Manager.
 The amount depends on the number and text size of executed SQL statements.

 You can configure support for the aggregator during the installation of the MySQL Enterprise Monitor Agent.
 This sets the correct configuration information within the agent configuration files.
 If you do not configure the MySQL Enterprise Agent Aggregator during installation, the corresponding lines for configuration are commented out.